histrueandfalse1/automap-rev/README.md

 # automap-rev
-A project designed to allow customisation of old Novation synths still using Automap software.
+A project designed to allow customisation of old Novation synths and midi controllers still using the unsupported Automap software.